emabre/powerlines_interactive/Readme.md

-# AC Power lines dashboard
+# AC three-phase power line dashboard
-This repository contains the source code of the dashboard at [powerline](https://powerlineinteractive.herokuapp.com/).
+This repository contains the source code of the dashboard available [here](https://powerlines-interactive.herokuapp.com/).

 The dashboard plots the phase voltage, current and the delivered complex power depending on the line length.